ccacNMorris/VizGit203/Visualize Yourself/README.md

 # Phase 2: Tool to Gather Data

 ## Google Forms
 ### Google Forms gave me an easy way to build a survey and import the results to a csv file.
 Once in csv format the data can be adjusted and cleaned so that it can be imported into a database.

+## Calendar
+### A physical calendar is the visual that will display a daily schedule that is to be considered.

 # Phase 3